prashant-jayan21/minecraft-dialogue/README.md

 /usr/bin/python cwc_run_session.py sample_user_info.csv sample_gold_configs.csv --mode=builder_demo
 ```

 This will enable the architect to provide natural language instructions to the builder (e.g. `build a blue row of size 3`).
 The builder will then convert this natural language utterance into a logical form.
 This will be the input for the planner.
 Finally, the planner will generate instructions which will be executed by the builder in Minecraft.
+More detailed examples can be found [here](https://docs.google.com/document/d/1uCVR-zRsxMJFgY7a8DvNvOtSz5J4IYUwRsxv1qUbBJQ/edit?usp=sharing)

 The log files generated at the end of the game are the same as those in a data collection session.
 You'll need to post-process them further as mentioned above.